qiuyang50/qiuyang50.github.io/_pages/publications.md

 2022
 -
-[16] **Qiu Yang***, Walter Hannah, Ruby Leung, 2022: The Impact of Convective Momentum Transport on the Madden-Julian Oscillation and its Treatment in the E3SM-MMF.
+[16] **Qiu Yang***, Walter Hannah, Ruby Leung, 2022: The Impact of Convective Momentum Transport on the Madden-Julian Oscillation and its Parameterization in the E3SM-MMF.
 In prep.

 [15] **Qiu Yang***, Ruby Leung, Zhe Feng, Xingchao Chen, 2022: The Impact of Global Warming on the Initiation of Summer-time Mesoscale Convective Systems over the United States.
 In prep.